Editor’s note: How bad will the pandemic get for families without more financial help? Three new studies show just how bad.

 Without new legislation, the $600 a week federal unemployment supplement—which has helped many families stay financially afloat—ended the week of July 27.
 At the same time, eviction protections for renters are also about to run out in many places.

-UPDATE: Nearly one-third of all California workers have filed for jobless benefits since the coronavirus crisis began, according to a report by the California Policy Lab.
+Nearly one-third of all California workers have filed for jobless benefits since the coronavirus crisis began, according to a report by the California Policy Lab.
 The Aug.
 6 report also found that without the additional $600 federal payment, half would receive benefits below the poverty line.

-A report from the California Budget & Policy Center warns that the coronavirus pandemic is worsening the burden of the state’s high housing costs.
+An earlier report from the California Budget & Policy Center warns that the coronavirus pandemic is worsening the burden of the state’s high housing costs.
 Poor families and people of color are most at the mercy of California’s affordable housing crisis—and they’re also the hardest hit by the coronavirus recession.

 For instance, nearly half of Black households and 40% of Latino ones spend more than 30% of their income on housing.
 Those who lost their jobs to the COVID-19 recession are relying on the extra federal unemployment benefits to pay the rent.
 State benefits typically only cover less than half of a worker’s lost income.